 Bipolar disorders are very serious conditions that can affect every aspect of a person’s life.
 Given that the disorder includes both the highs and lows of mania and depression, the person often feels as if they’re on a roller coaster.
 For some however, the extreme mood states may occur far apart with a return to normal occurring in between.
-Thus, even though the mood states are severe and life altering, given the normalcy in between, sometimes individuals may convince themselves they don’t need treatment.
+Thus, even though the mood states are severe and life altering, given the normalcy in between, sometimes individuals may convince themselves they don’t need treatment from a bipolar disorder treatment center or hospital.

-In other cases, those experiencing Bipolar I – which includes full blown manic symptoms including significantly increased self-esteem, less need for sleep, racing thoughts and distractibility – may be delusional or not be able to recognize there is a problem with these symptoms.
+In other cases, those experiencing Bipolar I, which includes full blown manic symptoms including significantly increased self-esteem, less need for sleep, racing thoughts and distractibility, may be delusional or not be able to recognize there is a problem with these symptoms.
 Also, people who are in the midst of a manic episode may be so wrapped up in their enthusiasm they believe their behavior is perfectly reasonable.
 Similarly, people with Bipolar II may experience the hypomanic symptoms found in this version of the disorder as enjoyable, or find the symptoms make them more sociable, provide more energy, and make them more creative.
 This is because the hypomanic symptoms are milder versions of the manic symptoms found in Bipolar I and don’t frequently result in the same severe effects as mania.
-It is not unusual for people to deny they have a problem during a manic or hypomanic episode.
+It is not unusual for people to deny they have a problem during a manic or hypomanic episode and not seek help from a professional treatment center or hospital that specializes in bipolar disorder.

 Park Royal Hospital is a free-standing psychiatric treatment center located in Fort Myers, FL that provides life-altering care and support to adults who have difficulty handling life’s challenges.
 Our inpatient hospital provides services for anxiety, mood disorders, memory-related problems, behavioral issues, post-traumatic stress disorders, and co-occurring mental health issues.

 We provide comprehensive evaluation services and treatment for acute problems in a modern, state-of-the-art building with all the comforts of home.
-You’ll pursue an improved quality of life surrounded by the serenity of landscaped green spaces and tree-filled vistas.
-At Park Royal we understand how out of control you may feel due to your bipolar disorder.
+You’ll pursue an improved quality of life surrounded by the serenity of landscaped green spaces and tree-filled vistas while at our treatment center for bipolar disorder.
+At Park Royal Hospital, we understand how out of control you may feel due to your bipolar disorder.
 Even when you aren’t experiencing a major mood state, you are likely filled with anxiety about the next episode, what type it will be, and the consequences of past episodes.

-At Park Royal, our trained hospital staff is skilled at not only intervening in acute crisis situations, but also provide you with coping techniques and other skills to demonstrate that your future will improve.
-We also include any friends, family or significant others who may be able to provide additional support throughout your treatment process.
+At Park Royal Hospital, our trained hospital staff is skilled at not only intervening in acute crisis situations, but also provide you with coping techniques and other skills to demonstrate that your future will improve.
+We also include any friends, family or significant others who may be able to provide additional support throughout your treatment process at our hospital for bipolar disorder.

-At Park Royal Hospital in Fort Myers, Florida we are aware of how hard it can be for anyone to seek help for a mental illness especially when considering an inpatient treatment center.
+At Park Royal Hospital in Fort Myers, Florida we are aware of how hard it can be for anyone to seek help for a mental illness like bipolar disorder, especially when considering an inpatient treatment center.
 We are aware of the courage it takes to commit to facing the problems in your life.
 We also understand that bipolar disorder, no matter what the symptoms, has become a familiar part of your life.
 We understand that changing your life, even when it’s for the better, can seem intimidating.
-We will help you learn coping skills for adapting to any distress you experience.
+We will help you learn coping skills for adapting to any distress you experience while in treatment for bipolar disorder at our center.

-At Park Royal we are dedicated to identifying the best ways to provide a continuum of care.
+At Park Royal Hospital, we are dedicated to identifying the best ways to provide a continuum of care for bipolar disorder.
 We are well aware of the high rate of co-occurring disorders that exist with any problem we treat, and have developed specific services to address such circumstances.
-We know that treating co-occurring disorders is more complex than treating each separately since conditions generally interact, so we ensure our staff receives training in this area.
+We know that treating co-occurring disorders is more complex than treating each separately since conditions generally interact, so we ensure our treatment center’s staff receives training in this area.

 Treatment Options for Bipolar Disorder at Our Hospital in Fort Myers, FL

 Inpatient treatment for bipolar disorder at Park Royal Hospital has helped many people struggling to leave behind a chaotic lifestyle.
-Our multi-disciplinary team, composed of psychiatrists, social workers, therapists, primary care physicians, physical therapists, and around-the-clock nurses, provide you with the most effective treatments possible and the support to be able to engage in the therapeutic process.
+Our multi-disciplinary team, composed of psychiatrists, social workers, therapists, primary care physicians, physical therapists, and around-the-clock nurses, provide you with the most effective treatments possible and the support to be able to engage in the therapeutic process at our treatment center for bipolar disorder.
 We will help you develop the belief in a bright future and work toward replacing negative thoughts with optimism.

-Our primary treatment approach is to help you learn effective recovery strategies through group therapy sessions.
+Our primary treatment approach at our hospital for bipolar disorder is to help you learn effective recovery strategies through group therapy sessions.
 Group therapy has shown to be an effective treatment approach for those suffering from bipolar disorder.
 Group sessions allow individuals to connect with one another and come to realize they aren’t alone in their experiences.
-We use both process-based and psycho-educational groups.
+At our treatment center, we use both process-based and psycho-educational groups.

 Although not a set part of the treatment programs available at our hospital, individual therapy is provided as appropriate when you have personal issues you’d prefer not to discuss in front of a group.

 Bipolar disorder affects not only you but also your family.
 Many times, families and friends don’t understand drastically opposite mood states or what causes them.
 We encourage family involvement to help family members reconnect and heal any riffs that may have occurred.
-We also try to help loved ones better understand your disorder, treatment process and aftercare plans.
-Additional bipolar treatment program options are available including:
+We also try to help loved ones better understand your bipolar disorder, treatment process and aftercare plans.
+Additional bipolar treatment program options are available at our hospital and include:

 - Occupational therapy